February 18, 2026 | Buying

 • Greater ability to include conditions such as financing and inspections

-Pricing Expectations: What Buyers Should Know
+Pricing Expectations: What Ontario Home Buyers Should Know

 While prices vary significantly by location, the overall trend heading into 2026 is moderation rather than dramatic swings.
+Therefore, home buyers should expect:

 • Stable pricing in most established neighbourhoods